Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

-An equivalent formulation introduces the \emph{workload vector} $w_m = \frac{l_m}{d_{i_m}}$ for $1 \leq m \leq k$, where $w_m$ represents the amount of iteration space assigned to each processor in the $m$-th dimension.
+An equivalent formulation introduces the \emph{workload vector} $w_m = \frac{l_m}{d_{i_m}}$ for $1 \leq m \leq k$, where $w_m$ represents the portion of the task space assigned to each processor in the $m$-th dimension.
 Rewriting the problem in terms of the workload vector gives:

 We now illustrate the optimization problem using the two examples shown in \Cref{fig:formula}.
 The left-hand side depicts a 2D case with $k = 2$ and processor count $d_i = 4$.
 To compute the communication volume, we count the number of elements transferred across processor boundaries.
-This volume equals $2 \cdot (w_1 + w_2) \cdot d_i - 2 \cdot (l_1 + l_2)$, where the first term is the total perimeter of the $d_i$ blocks of size $(w_1, w_2)$, and the second term is the perimeter of the entire iteration space of size $(l_1, l_2)$.
+This volume equals $2 \cdot (w_1 + w_2) \cdot d_i - 2 \cdot (l_1 + l_2)$, where the first term is the total perimeter of the $d_i$ blocks of size $(w_1, w_2)$, and the second term is the perimeter of the entire task space of size $(l_1, l_2)$.

 Given fixed input dimensions $l_1$ and $l_2$ and processor count $d_i$, the second term is constant, and $w_1 \cdot w_2 = \frac{l_1 \cdot l_2}{d_i}$ is also fixed.
 Therefore, minimizing the communication volume reduces to minimizing $w_1 + w_2$, which is equivalent to minimizing $\frac{1}{w_1} + \frac{1}{w_2}$.
 This matches the objective of our optimization formulation in the 2D case.